Xinyuan-Liang/Cortical_Similarity_Networks_Lifespan/README.md

 E-mail: <xyliang@mail.bnu.edu.cn>

 ## Figure：
-This folder contains the Overview of the Quality Control, Overview of the Surface Registration Strategy, and the results of all Sensitivity Analyses.
-The figures of the Sensitivity Analyses are provided as a visual supplement to Table S6 in the manuscript.
+This folder contains figures on the overview of quality control, the surface registration strategy, and the results of all sensitivity analyses.
+The sensitivity analysis figures serve as a visual supplement to Table S6 in the manuscript.

 (1) Overview of the quality control.png